Sterculia setigera

 Sterculia setigera is a deciduous tree species within the Malvaceae family.
 It commonly occurs in the Sahelo-Sudan and Guinea savannah zones of Tropical Africa.
-Among the Hausa people it is known as Kukkuki.
+Among the Hausa people it is known as Kukkuki and Boɓori among Fulani people of Nigeria.
 It is an important tree crop in Senegal as Gum karaya obtained from the woody species is exported from the country.

 Description

 A deciduous tree that is capable of reaching 18 meters in height, it has an open spreading crown with buttressed base, its grey purple bark peels off in thin, irregular scales leaving pale patches, while a slash reveals a fibrous, brownish to red inner bark and a white exudate.

 Leaves are simple and alternate in arrangement, nerves palmately arranged at base with leaves 5 entire or pointed lobes; leaf-blade is ovate to orbicular in outline, upper surface tends to be stellate and tomentose.